HelpBot Assistant

 }

-To configure the PDF Viewer to use local files for documentPath and resourceUrl instead of files hosted on a CDN, follow these steps:
+By default, the above configuration uses CDN-hosted resources for quick setup.
+To configure the PDF Viewer to use local files for documentPath and resourceUrl instead of CDN resources, follow these steps:

 Step 1: Ensure that your application includes the ej2-pdfviewer-lib folder.
-This folder must contain the pdfium.js and pdfium.wasm files, along with the PDF file that you intend to display.
-These should be located in the asset directory within your project’s public folder.
+This folder must contain the pdfium.js and pdfium.wasm files required for PDF rendering, along with any PDF files you intend to display.
+Place these in the asset directory within your project’s public folder.

 <script>